Dual-sport motorcycle: Related motorcycles

-When dual-sports are fitted for long-distance travel with accessories such as oversized gas tanks, luggage, and other distance-oriented gear, they are often referred to as "adventure bikes".
+Adventure motorcycles (ADV) When dual-sports are fitted for long-distance travel with accessories such as oversized gas tanks, luggage, and other distance-oriented gear, they are often referred to as "adventure bikes".
 These motorcycles offer touring capabilities, but are less comfortable on long pavement trips than full-fledged touring motorcycles such as the Honda Goldwing series.

+Enduro Enduro bikes are typically competition oriented in the US, while an enduro bike in Europe is considered street legal.

-A supermoto (also known as a supermotard or motard) is typically a converted motocross bike with less suspension travel, smaller front and rear wheels (typically 17" at both ends), road tires and an oversized front brake designed to be primarily run on asphalt.
+Supermoto (also known as a supermotard or motard) is typically a converted motocross bike with less suspension travel, smaller front and rear wheels (typically 17"), road tires and an oversized front brake designed to be primarily run on pavement.
 When made street legal, these bikes may also be considered to be a type of dual-sport.
 In this case, these motorbikes could be seen as somewhere between a sport bike and a dual-sport.